Pico Projectors - A Summary

 - Most have a built in tripod screw thread, or an optional one

 - One year warranty, so far is most common (some 90 day warranties)

 - Most offer at least VGA resolution - 640x480, with widescreen models also hitting the market (854x480), the same resolution as standard DVDs

-- Long life LED light source in most, typically claiming 20,000 hour life, however some models will be sporting laser light sources (similar life?)
+- Long life LED light source in most, typically claiming 20,000 hour life, however some models will be sporting laser light sources with also extremely long life

 - They just aren't that bright - and work best with image sizes 20 inches diagonal or smaller

 - Some (most?) projectors cannot charge the battery while running on AC power (turn off the projector to have it charge)

 - Color and picture quality needs improvement - Most pico projectors, so far, lack any image controls.
 Those that do, seem to be very limited in terms of improving color and picture

 - Some lack any speaker, which means you need an alternate solution for audio, such as powered speakers, and your source device would need to be able to output audio separate from video

 - Most pico projectors have one hour battery life or less, so you'll need a spare battery, for example, if you wanted to watch a movie